AdityaRaj2025/Xamarin_CURD-Operations/README.md

 # Xamarin_CURD-Operations
-Here all database operations like Add, Update, Fetch, Delete done.
+Here all database operations like Add, Update, Fetch, Delete have been done.